Iron Gate, Virginia: Recreation

 The Virginia Department of Wildlife Resources maintains a public access point to the James River south of the town limits.
 The Iron Gate public access point is one of twelve that make up the Upper James River Water Trail, a blueway along the James River.

 Government

 Iron Gate operates a Mayor–council form of government.
 Iron Gate Town Council is composed of a mayor and six council members who are elected at-large.

 Education

 Iron Gate is served by Alleghany County Public Schools.
 Public school students residing in Iron Gate are zoned to attend Sharon Elementary School, Covington Middle School (since 2023), and Alleghany High School.

 Mountain Gateway Community College in nearby Clifton Forge is the closest higher education institution to the town.

 Infrastructure

 Public safety

 Law enforcement is provided by the Alleghany County Sheriff's Office.
 Fire protection is provided by the Iron Gate Volunteer Fire Department which operates a fire station within the town.
 Emergency medical services are provided by the Iron Gate Volunteer Fire Department and Clifton Forge Rescue Squad.

 Transportation

+A CSX freight train passes through Iron Gate in 2007.